waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Deliver Kenya:** Abandoned.
 Fisher rejected forged mail.
 - Turn 9994: Defeated Pokemaniac Shane at (47, 8).
 - Turn 10006: Defeated Hiker Benjamin.
+- Turn 10018: Gramps in Mahogany Town mentioned a Gyarados rampage at the Lake of Rage.